 For each question, use the specific criteria to award a maximum of 4 credits.
 Unless otherwise specified, mathematically correct alternative solutions should be awarded appropriate credit.

-(33) [4] x = 0, y = 2, and z = -1, and correct algebraic work is shown.

-[3] Appropriate work is shown, but one computational error is made.
+- (33) [4] -15, and correct algebraic work is shown. - [3] Appropriate work is shown, but one computational or simplification error is made.